Sheyi900/ETL-Weather-API/README.md

 # 🌦️ ETL Weather API Project

+This is the **Phase 1** implementation of the Weather Data ETL project.
-This is a custom ETL pipeline I built to fetch **daily weather data** from an API, transform it, and load it into **Google BigQuery**.
+It is a custom ETL pipeline I built to fetch **daily weather data** from an API, transform it, and load it into **Google BigQuery**.
 The data is also saved locally in `raw_data/` for backup.
 Finally, the dataset is connected to **Looker Studio** for visualization.

 ## How It Works
 1. **Extract** → Pulls weather data for multiple cities.